Inflation and the Theory of Cosmological Perturbations

-Under the hypothesis of adiabaticity, $S$ is constant over the evolution of the universe and therefore \be \left|\Omega -1\right|_{t=t_{\pl}} =\frac{\mpl^2}{T_\pl^2}\frac{1}{S_U^{2/3}}=\frac{1}{S_U^{2/3}}\approx 10^{-60}. \ee We have discovered that $(\Omega-1)$ is so close to zero at early epochs because the total entropy of our universe is so incredibly large.
+\be S_{\rm U} = {4\pi\over 3}H_0^{-3}s={4\pi\over 3}H_0^{-3}\frac{2\pi^2 g_*(T_0) T_0^3}{45} \simeq 10^{90}. \ee We have discovered that $(\Omega-1)$ is so close to zero at early epochs because the total entropy of our universe is so incredibly large.
 The flatness problem is therefore a problem of understanding why the (classical) initial conditions corresponded to a universe that was so close to spatial flatness.
+One would have indeed expected the most natural number for the total entropy of the universe to be of the order of unity at the Planckian temperature, when the horizon itself was of the order of the Planckian length.
 In a sense, the problem is one of fine--tuning and although such a balance is possible in principle, one nevertheless feels that it is unlikely.
 On the other hand, the flatness problem arises because the entropy in a comoving volume is conserved.
 It is possible, therefore, that the problem could be resolved if the cosmic expansion was non--adiabatic for some finite time interval during the early history of the universe. \\